 1. Get really good at your job.
 That means knowing your stuff and working tirelessly to become an outstanding professional.

-2. Be sure you’re involved with mission-critical tasks – study up on where your company’s going and what’s important to its success.
+2. Be sure you’re involved with mission-critical tasks – study upon where your workplace is going and what’s important to its success.

 Sound challenging?
 Probably.